Depending on your goals, hypnosis can consume a significant amount of time each day. Or almost none at all.

 Naturally, you can have as many full self-hypnosis sessions as you can fit into your day.
 And as with listening to hypnosis recordings, sometimes less is more.

-As I mentioned earlier, there’s a simple self-hypnosis process that you can follow in my article Can You Hypnotize Yourself?
-Easy Self-Hypnosis.
+There’s a simple self-hypnosis process that you can follow in my article on How to Hypnotize Yourself.

 How often should you practice hypnotizing people?